Did you know that bully sticks, cow trachea, cow hooves and other natural dog chews are much healthier than rawhide chews?

 •Collar or harness.
 If you have small children who would like to take the puppy for a walk a harness is better than a collar, that way it puts the pressure on the puppy’s chest instead of around their neck.
 It is still nice to have both a collar and harness, a collar for the puppy’s tags and a harness for walks.

 •A plush doggy bed to lay in is always appreciated.
 They love to have something soft and warm to snuggle in, after all they did have siblings to snuggle with while they were here.
 Some of my families have noted to me that they love the Snuggle Puppy.
 It helps puppy feel secure.
 Check it out if you want.
+You can buy them on Amazon.
 Anything for the little baby to feel safe and secure is worth the money spent!
+Make sure your puppy gets plenty of rest.
+Put them on a schedule.
+Let them learn to self soothe so you don't create an anxiety ridden dog.

-* A slicker brush for daily brushing is a must to avoid tangles and it gets them used to handling so your groomer will love you
+* A slicker brush for daily brushing is a must to avoid tangles and it gets them used to handling so your groomer will love you.
+A good metal comb with help with tangles.

 * A pair of dog toe nail nippers....again to get them used to it

-*cotton swabs and a good ear cleaner - making sure ear is perfectly dry when done
+*cotton swabs or balls, and a good ear cleaner - making sure ear is perfectly dry when done

 •And lots of Patience and Love!
 A puppy can be a lot of fun, but is also a lot of work.
 They need lots of love as well as discipline.